carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 Overview
 ========

-Welcome to LLVM!
+Welcome to the LLVM project!
 In order to get started, you first need to know some basic information.

-First, LLVM comes in three pieces.
-The first piece is the LLVM suite.
-This contains all of the tools, libraries, and header files needed to use LLVM.
+First, the LLVM project has multiple components.
+The core of the project is itself called "LLVM".
+This contains all of the tools, libraries, and header files needed to process an intermediate representation and convert it into object files.
 It contains an assembler, disassembler, bitcode analyzer and bitcode optimizer.
-It also contains basic regression tests that can be used to test the LLVM tools and the Clang front end.
+It also contains basic regression tests.

-The second piece is the `Clang <http://clang.llvm.org/>`_ front end.
-This component compiles C, C++, Objective C, and Objective C++ code into LLVM bitcode.
-Once compiled into LLVM bitcode, a program can be manipulated with the LLVM tools from the LLVM suite.
+Another piece is the `Clang <http://clang.llvm.org/>`_ front end.
+This component compiles C, C++, Objective C, and Objective C++ code into LLVM bitcode -- and from there into object files, using LLVM.

-There is a third, optional piece called Test Suite.
-It is a suite of programs with a testing harness that can be used to further test LLVM's functionality and performance.
+There are other components as well: the `libc++ C++ standard library <https://libcxx.llvm.org>`_, the `LLD linker <https://lld.llvm.org>`_, and more.

 Getting Started Quickly (A Summary)
 ===================================